emacs-grammarly/flymake-grammarly/README.md

 (require 'flymake-grammarly)
 ```

-You can generally call `'flymake-grammarly-load` to any `mode-hook` for
+You can generally call `flymake-grammarly-load` to any `mode-hook` for
 grammarly to start working.

 ```el